RawanBahnous/NWv1Website/README.md

 ## How To Use:
    - Now you Can Register With a Register Form
-   - Make Crud Operations As NG Admin
+   - Make Crud Operations As NW Admin
    - Or Just View All Articles As Enduser
    - Search Article By Title
    - Sort By Publication Date or By Name